We value and like to be able to demonstrate our freedom, as relative and limited as it sometimes feels*.

 It must be said at this point that in certain parts of the last city we lived in for any considerable length of time, namely (north) Belfast, such perils were also in existence.
 Again, though, we often flagrantly tossed those aside whilst making our way home on foot at night.

 To make light of these real threats is clearly not a wise thing to do.
 We don’t.
-But there is a conflict between watching out for safety and our belief in being able to walk the streets without compromise.
+But there is a conflict between watching out for threats and our belief in being able to walk the streets without compromise.

 The standard defence mechanism we apply whenever we feel threatened is to to play ‘crazy’; in other words just try to blend in or at least look as equally as deranged and/or intimidating as the person/persons who we secretly wish we didn’t have to pass by.